Sustainable products and technologies

 Shaping the mobility of the future

-Based on market analyses, a scenario was developed with the “Schaeffler Vision Powertrain” that in 2030, around 30% of new cars will be equipped with internal combustion engines, 40% with hybrid drives, and 30% with purely electric drives on average worldwide.
-Therefore, a holistic view of the powertrain and the interaction of electric motors, combustion engines, transmissions, chassis, and the associated infrastructure is of high ecological and economic importance.
-Based on the degree of electrification – micro, mild, plug-in hybrid, or pure electric vehicle – Schaeffler is developing new solutions in the engine, transmission, chassis and electric drive subsystems in a powertrain matrix.
+Based on market analyses, a scenario was developed with the “Schaeffler Vision Powertrain” indicating that in 2030 around 30% of new cars will be equipped with internal combustion engines, 40% with hybrid powertrains, and 30% with purely electric powertrains on average worldwide.
+Therefore, a holistic view of the powertrain and the interaction of electric motors, internal combustion engines, transmissions, chassis, and the associated infrastructure is of high ecological and economic importance.
+Based on the degree of electrification – micro, mild, plug-in hybrid, or pure electric vehicles – Schaeffler is developing new solutions in the engine, transmission, and electric drive subsystems in a powertrain matrix.
 This includes electromechanical actuators as well as 48-volt hybrid technologies and efficient electric drives.

 According to the aforementioned scenario, 70% of all newly registered vehicles will have an electric drive in 2030.
-Therefore, Schaeffler sees E-mobility as one of the key opportunities for the future.
+Therefore, Schaeffler sees e-mobility as one of the key opportunities for the future.
 In addition to Industry 4.0 and Digitalization, it represents a cornerstone of the strategy “Mobility for tomorrow”.
-As part of the program for the future “Agenda 4 plus One”, Schaeffler has combined the E-Mobility activities into its own business division.
-Since January 1, 2018, a majority of the products and system solutions for hybrid and all-electric vehicles have been managed centrally from the new E-Mobility division.
-By 2020, an investment budget of one billion euros will be available for the expansion of this new business division.
+As part of the “Agenda 4 plus One”, Schaeffler has created a dedicated business division for its e-mobility activities.
+A majority of the products and system solutions for hybrid and all-electric vehicles are managed centrally from the e-mobility business division.

-The Schaeffler Group’s research-related facilities cooperate intensively with leading universities and research institutes in the field of electromobility.
-This includes the Karlsruhe Institute of Technology (KIT): At the institute, a research facility is operated as part of the “Schaeffler Hub for Advanced Research” (SHARE at KIT) program.
-The SHARE at KIT facility’s work focuses on energy storage, electric drives, and automated mobility.
-Schaeffler operates four such SHARE programs worldwide.
+The Schaeffler Group’s research-related facilities cooperate intensively with leading universities and research institutes in the field of e-mobility, including the Karlsruhe Institute of Technology (KIT).
+At the institute, a research facility is operated as part of the “Schaeffler Hub for Advanced Research” (SHARE) program.
+The SHARE at KIT focuses on energy storage, electric drives, and automated mobility.
+Schaeffler operates four different SHARE programs worldwide.